-Beginning on September 1, 2015 and on September 1 for every year thereafter, a three year performance cycle will be established, with payout eligibility for one-third of the full amount of the calculated awards under the LTIP and S-LTIP payable as at the end of each performance cycle.
+Beginning on September 1, 2015 and on September 1 for every year thereafter, a three-year performance cycle will be established, with calculated awards under the LTIP and S-LTIP payable annually.

 The Committee reserves the right, acting reasonably and equitably, to increase or decrease total incentive awards to take into account, in whole or in part, occurrences when the plan does not produce intended results when considering factors like key performance indicators and the business environment in which the performance was achieved.
 At the start of each Performance Cycle, if certain major specified events are expected, to the extent possible, participants will be informed whether performance will be evaluated including or excluding the effect of extraordinary events that may occur during the Performance Cycle.